Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 * As a moderator I want visitors and potential employers to view my resume, so they can understand more about me and possibly offer me a job.
 * As a visitor I want to understand more about the moderator so I can appreciate if she can be the right person for my vacant place.
 * As a moderator, I want my website to be easily accessible, that's why I will make it responsive for a large range of devices.
-* As a visitor, I want to be able to view the moderator's website/resume even if I am on the go, that's why I want it to be possible to accede from my smartphone or tablet, besides my pc.
+* As a visitor, I want to be able to view the moderator's website/resume even if I am on the go, that's why I want it to be possible to access from my smartphone or tablet, besides my pc.
 * As a moderator I want the visitor to feel like he/she knows a bit about me so I will provide access to my personal social media.
 * As a visitor I want to browse through the moderator’s website so I can get an idea about both her skills and her personality.